BytemarkHosting/au/README.md

 `au new` makes a new directory, and checks out the source repo you pass to it into <projectname>/src.

-Running `au release` will package the app up with its gem dependencies (via bundler) such that it will install to /srv/<projectname>.
+Running `au release projectname` will package the app up with its gem dependencies (via bundler) such that it will install to `/opt/apps/<projectname>`.
+If you want a different prefix, pass it on the command line: `au release projectname /srv`, for instance.

 The `au release` command will add a date-based tag to HEAD of whatever branch is checked out in the `src` directory.
 The package name uses the